 Research

-Exploring the biological systems shaping cognition, ageing and human function.
+Exploring the biological systems shaping cognition, healthy ageing and human function.

 Lauren's research explores how biological systems influence cognition across the lifespan, with a particular focus on female brain health, cognitive ageing, menopause and dementia risk.
 Drawing on neuroscience, bioenergetics and lifestyle medicine, her research examines how hormonal, metabolic and neurobiological processes shape cognitive function, resilience and long-term brain health.
 Underlying this work is a broader interest in the biological systems that govern how humans think, function, perform and age — and how these systems shape health, leadership and modern life.